 The Science with Teacher Licensure major prepares students for teaching careers in the sciences (biological sciences, chemistry, earth sciences and physics) at the secondary level (grades 9-12).
 For students also wanting to be eligible to teach middle school sciences, additional Middle Level Education courses are required.

-All students must pass the Illinois Licensure Test of Academic Proficiency or document a composite score of 22 or higher on the ACT plus Writing for selection into teacher education and should complete this requirement no later than their sophomore year.
+All students must pass the Illinois Licensure Test of Academic Proficiency or document a composite score of 22 or higher, with combined English/Writing score of 19/Writing Subtest score of 16, on the ACT plus Writing for selection into teacher education and should complete this requirement no later than their sophomore year.

 Students must receive a “C” or better in all courses used toward graduation, regardless of where they are taken.
 This includes general education, professional education, major and minor courses, all university required courses, and electives.
 Students must maintain a minimum cumulative and major GPA of 2.65 in order to continue in the program.